Difference Between SRAM and DRAM

 DRAM image

-It is a type of RAM which allows you to stores each bit of data in a separate capacitor within a particular integrated circuit.
+It is a type of RAM that allows you to store each bit of data on a separate capacitor within a particular integrated circuit.

-It is a standard computer memory of any modern desktop computer.
+It is the standard computer memory of any modern desktop computer.
 The full form of DRAM is Dynamic Random Access Memory.

 DRAM is constructed using capacitors and a few transistors.
-In this type of RAM, the capacitor is used for storing the data where bit value, which signifies that the capacitor is charged and a bit value 0, which means that the capacitor is discharged.
+In this type of RAM, the capacitor is used for storing the data, where a bit value of 1, which signifies that the capacitor is charged, and a bit value of 0, which means that the capacitor is discharged.

 SRAM DRAM

 SRAM is costlier than DRAM.
-DRAM cost is lesser compared to SRAM.
+DRAM costs less compared to SRAM.

 SRAM needs a constant power supply, but it consumes less power.
 DRAM requires more power consumption as the information is stored in the capacitor.